 - Fails to stop another tenant from making discriminatory, harassing, or threatening comments to a person in a protected category

-The Fair Housing Acts apply to any person that deals with tenants and prospective tenants, including real estate agents, property owners, landlords, and managers.
+The Fair Housing Act applies to any person who deals with tenants and prospective tenants, including real estate agents, property owners, landlords, and managers.
 Even if the property owner did not personally discriminate against tenants or prospective tenants, the landlord may still be liable for the civil rights violations of employees.

 What property is exempt from the federal Fair Housing Acts?

-The Fair Housing Acts do not apply to every rental property.
+The Fair Housing Act does not apply to every rental property.
 Exempt property includes:

 - Owner-occupied housing: An owner lives in a building with four or fewer units

-- Some housing owned by religious organizations and private clubs: Housing that limits occupancy to its members
+- Some religious organizations and private clubs own housing: Housing that limits occupancy to its members.

-Local and state housing discrimination laws may still apply to federally exempt property, however.
+Local and state housing discrimination laws may still apply to federally exempt property.